castrojo/ublue/README.md

 To revert (and I mean, totally revert, you've been warned):

-1. `./reset` will reset the dconf database and ostree back to defaults and reboot you back to the stock Fedora experience.
+1. `./reset.sh` will reset the dconf database and ostree back to defaults and reboot you back to the stock Fedora experience.

+### Installing a toolbox

+By default doing `toolbox enter` will prompt you to create a Fedora container and take you inside.
+This works fine and even installing graphical applications works!

+- `./files/build-debian-toolbox.sh` will build a bullseye container
+- `./files/build-ubuntu-toolbox.sh` will build an ubuntu container, however there are some problems where the systemd package does not work, so installing anything that pulls in that package breaks.
+Fixing this is beyong my skill level but including the script anyway.

+You can then do `toolbox enter bullseye` or `toolbox enter jammy-22.04_edge` to go into the toolboxes.
+If you set the toolboxes to launch on gnome-terminal execution you can have a more seamless experience:

 ## Todo